steffenmueller4/steffenmueller4.github.io/_posts/2022-10-13-with-four-key-metrics-towards-development-excellence.md

 The CD setup described in the [previous section](#technical-basis) was a good basis to take off towards a improving the SDP.
 After first successes in the first months, there was, however, no more improvement in getting faster or deploying more often.
-The team seemed to not see or want to take further steps to improve the SDP.
+Maybe, the team did not see the importance to improve the SDP further.
-They lost focus on behavioral and organizational details such as not finishing PR as soon as possible but prioritizing new features in new branches or not deploying new versions being ready in the deployment pipeline to production.
+Sometimes it was also just not finishing PR as soon as possible but prioritizing new features in new branches or not deploying new versions to production although being ready in the deployment pipeline.
-Essentially, there was no Key Performance Indicator (KPI) and visual feedback of the SDP to guide and challenge the team as well as compare our SDP to other companies.

-In the sense of "you cannot optimize what you do not measure", we, then, decided to measure and visualize the [Four Key Metrics](https://www.thoughtworks.com/radar/techniques?blipid=1298).
+In the sense of "you cannot optimize what you do not measure", we, then, decided to measure the SDP and visualize via the [Four Key Metrics](https://www.thoughtworks.com/radar/techniques?blipid=1298) to have a visual feedback of the SDP, guide and challenge the team, and compare our SDP to other companies.
-They are {% cite Smith2021 %}:
+The Four Key Metrics are {% cite Smith2021 %}:
  * Change Lead Time is the time it takes to go from the first code committed to the this code running in production.
  * Deployment Frequency is about how often your team deploys code to production or releases it to end users.
  * Mean Time to Restore (MTTR) is about how long it generally takes to restore the primary application or service when there is an incident or defect that impacts users (e.g., service impairment or unplanned outage).